Relational evangelism works.

 But those singular conversations were the results of months of spiritual preparation by their friends who were already speaking into their life.

 My conversation happened to be a confirming piece of information they were looking for.

 Statistics in various studies have shown that the verbal and life witness seen through personal relationships with genuine Christians are what lead to new believers.

-For example, in Shawn Anderson’s nationwide study in the US (in (Living Dangerously: Seven Keys to Intentional Discipleship), writes
+For example, Shawn Anderson’s nationwide study in the US (Living Dangerously: Seven Keys to Intentional Discipleship), revealed:

 The results revealed that, indeed, individuals were influenced to commit their lives to Jesus by people who modeled Jesus in their lives.

 4 Reasons that Relational Evangelism Works

 As I thought about this, here are 4 reasons why relationships are important in personal evangelism.